MedatechUK/Medatech.APY/docs/apy.md

 ## Example Usage: Create a Handler

-Create a new file in the root, called whatever.py.
+Create a new python file in the root directory of your webserver, called whatever.py.

-If a request for the endpoint "whatever" is received, the API injects the whatever.py handler, rather than following the default function.
+If a request for the endpoint "whatever" is received, the API injects the whatever.py handler.

 Then, in the whatever.py file, import the *Request Object* (see below) and impliment the *ProcessRequest()* method to handle the event.

 ### A GET Handler